networkoptix/nx_open/vms/server/nx_metadata_sdk/files/readme.md

 according to the Doxygen comments in those classes and interfaces they implement.

 ---------------------------------------------------------------------------------------------------
-## Sample: building and installing
+## Samples: building and installing

-This package includes a sample Analytics Plugin written in C++: `Stub Analytics Plugin`, located at `samples/stub_analytics_plugin/`.
-It receives video frames from a camera, ignores them, and generates stub metadata Objects looking as a rectangle moving diagonally across the frame, and also some hard-coded Events.
-This plugin has certain settings which allow to test various SDK features, some of its settings (those related to the Plugin object) are located in `stub_analytics_plugin_ini.h`.
+This package includes two samples of an Analytics Plugin written in C++, located at `samples/`.

+The first one is called `Sample Analytics Plugin`, located at `samples/sample_analytics_plugin/`.
+It receives video frames from a camera, ignores them, and generates stub metadata Objects looking as a rectangle moving diagonally across the frame.
+Also an Event is generated when the trajectory finishes a loop.
+This plugin has many comments in the source code, which help to better understand how Analytics Plugins should be written.

+The second sample is called `Stub Analytics Plugin`, located at `samples/stub_analytics_plugin/`.
+It also ignores all the received video frames from a camera, but has an extensive feature set - can generate various metadata Objects and Events, and tends to use every feature available in the SDK.
+This plugin has certain settings which allow to test various SDK features.
+Some settings are declared in the manifest and thus can be edited in the GUI, while some other settings which influence the plugin in general, including how to generate its manifest, are located in the .ini file (see `stub_analytics_plugin_ini.h`), backed by the .ini file mechanism `nx/kit/ini_config.h`.

-The included `Stub Analytics Plugin` source files can be compiled and linked using CMake, yielding `stub_analytics_plugin.dll` on Windows, or `libstub_analytics_plugin.so` on Linux.
+These samples can be compiled and linked using CMake.

 Prerequisites:
 ```